Women's Mountain Biking Series

 Dry bearings and contaminated grease can damage parts on your bike and slow you down.
 In this 3-hour repair course, learn how to inspect, adjust and repack or replace bearings before the damage is done.
 14+.
 Prerequisite: none.
 Includes: instructor, use of shop tools and supplies, course notes.
 20% off tools and repair supplies when purchased.

-Get your battered bike wheels round, straight and equally tensioned, then learn the process to remove air from hydraulic systems on modern disc brakes.
+Inconsistent hydraulic disc brakes?
+Learn the priciples and processes of a brake bleed, allowing you to remove air from hydraulic systems on modern disc brakes.
 This 3-hour evening course lets you practice on a variety of components if your personal bike is already dialed.
 14+.
 Prerequisite: modules A & B or equivalent.
 Includes: instructor, use of shop tools and supplies, course notes.
 20% off tools and repair supplies when purchased.

 The balanced tension of a spoked bicycle wheel is a beautiful thing, especially when you've laced and tensioned it yourself.
 In this 3-hour course, you'll use a mix of measurement, formula, technology and good old-fashioned feel to build a strong, serviceable practice wheel.
 Prerequisite: ABCD course certificate or equivalent.
 Includes: instructor, use of shop tools, in-house practice components (hub, spokes, rim), course notes.